EdinburghMD/EdinburghMD.github.io/index.md

 ## Registration

 If you are interested in registering for the half day event bringing various researches interested in (MD) simulations at the University of Edinburgh together, please click [here](https://goo.gl/forms/HgMDnuAQ70oFL1Ag2).
 Attendance is free since the event is kindly sponsored by the New Network Award of the Institute for Academic Development at the University of Edinburgh.

+Registration closes: **21st April 2017, 5pm.**

 ## Schedule